trashpanda001/docker-alpine-nginx/README.md

 #### Kubernetes <1.2.0

 Tags with the `-k8s` suffix are built on [Alpine-Kubernetes 3.3][alpine_kubernetes], an image for Kubernetes and other Docker cluster environments that use DNS-based service discovery.
 It adds the necessary `search` domain support for DNS resolution.
+If you're running Kubernetes 1.2.0 or later on all your cluster nodes, you should now use the non-`k8s` tags.
+Modern Kubernetes defaults to `dnsPolicy=ClusterFirst` in pod specs, and defines a single `nameserver` in `/etc/resolv.conf`.
+This means things should finally work correctly for Alpine Linux images without modification.

  - `1.11.1-k8s`, `1.11-k8s`, `mainline-k8s`, `latest-k8s`
  - `1.11.0-k8s`